thulab/iot-benchmark/README.md

 ```
 This will compile all versions of IoTDB and other database benchmark. if you want to compile a specific database, go to the package and run above command.

-After, for example, you can go to `/iotdb-benchmark/iotdb-0.11/target/iotdb-0.11-0.0.1` to run benchmark script.
-The default 'VERSION' is '0.11.0'.
-If you want to run a database of other version, go to the `/iotdb-benchmark/{database-name}/target/{database-name}` and don't forget to change `VERSION` in `config.properties` to which you want to test.
+After, for example, you can go to `/iotdb-benchmark/iotdb-0.12/target/iotdb-0.12-0.0.1` to run benchmark script.
+The default 'DB_SWTICH' is 'IoTDB-012-SESSION_BY_TABLET' which means this benchmark is testing IoTDB v0.12 in SESSION_BY_TABLET insert mode.
+If you want to run a database of other version, go to the `/iotdb-benchmark/{database-name}/target/{database-name}` and don't forget to change `DB_SWITCH` in `config.properties` to which you want to test.

-# Quick Start
+# 7. Quick Start

 This short guide will walk you through the basic process of using IoTDB-benchmark.

-## Data Ingestion Test
+## 7.1.
+Data Ingestion Test

-### Configure
+### 7.1.1.
+Configure

 Before starting any new test case, you need to config the configuration files ```config.properties``` first which is in ```iotdb-benchmark/conf```.
 For your convenience, we have already set the default config for the following demonstration.